2018–19 Toronto Raptors season

 for the second consecutive time in the postseason.
 On June 14, the Raptors promoted assistant coach Nick Nurse as their head coach.
 The Raptors played their home games at newly renamed Scotiabank Arena.
 For the first time since 2008–09, DeMar DeRozan (who spent his first nine seasons in the NBA with the Raptors) did not play for the Raptors, as he was traded, along with Jakob Poeltl and a protected 2019 first-round draft pick, to the San Antonio Spurs for Kawhi Leonard and Danny Green.
 Later, on February 7, 2019, at the trade deadline, the Memphis Grizzlies traded Marc Gasol to the Raptors for Jonas Valančiūnas, Delon Wright and C. J. Miles.
 The Raptors later signed Jeremy Lin.

-The Raptors finished the regular season with a 58–24 record, one less win than their franchise best the previous season, second best in the league for the second consecutive season, earning the second seed in the Eastern Conference.
+The team finished the regular season with a 58–24 record, earning the second seed in the Eastern Conference.
 They also won their fifth Atlantic Division title in six years.
+The Raptors were one of two teams to have an offense and defensive rating that both ranked in the top 5 of the NBA.

 In the playoffs, the Raptors defeated the Orlando Magic in five games in the first round.
-They edged the Philadelphia 76ers in seven games in the semifinals to make their first Eastern Conference Finals appearance since 2016, with Kawhi Leonard's buzzer-beater over Joel Embiid, giving the Raptors a 92–90 victory in the series-clinching game 7.
-The series was a rematch of the 2001 Eastern Conference Semifinals, where the Allen Iverson-led 76ers defeated the Vince Carter-led Raptors in seven games.
+They edged the Philadelphia 76ers in seven games in the semifinals to make their first Eastern Conference Finals appearance since 2016, with Kawhi Leonard's buzzer-beater over Joel Embiid giving the Raptors a 92–90 victory in the series-clinching game 7.
 The Raptors defeated the Milwaukee Bucks in the Eastern Conference Finals 4–2, winning the last four games of the series after being down 0–2 to become the sixth team to overcome that deficit.
-They won the Finals against the two-time defending NBA champion Golden State Warriors, also the first NBA Finals series that was played outside the United States.
+In the NBA Finals, the Raptors prevailed over the two-time defending NBA champion Golden State Warriors.
 They beat the Warriors 4–2, becoming the first non-US team to win the NBA title.

-The Raptors were the first Atlantic Division team since the 2007–08 Boston Celtics and the first Eastern Conference team since the 2015–16 Cleveland Cavaliers to win the championship.
-Before their victory, the Atlantic Division had had the second-longest title drought in the league.
-This was the first championship by a Toronto-based team in one of the major professional sports league since the Toronto Blue Jays won the 1993 World Series, excluding Toronto FC’s 2017 MLS championship and the Toronto Argonauts multiple Grey Cup championships.
-This was also the first major championship for a Canadian-based team since the Blue Jays World Series championship in 1993, which came less than 5 months after the Montreal Canadiens won the 1993 Stanley Cup.